VPAT - MacOS App Accessibility Conformance Report

 All links are provided with appropriate link text and the user would be able to understand the purpose of the link from its link text.

-2.5.1 Pointer Gestures (Level A 2.1 only)
+2.5.1 Pointer Gestures (Level A 2.1 and 2.2)

 Supports

-All functionalities present in the app can be operated with a single pointer without a path-based gesture unless a multipoint or path-based gesture is essential.
+All functionalities present in the app can be operated with a single pointer without a path-based gesture unless a multi-point or path-based gesture is essential.

-2.5.2 Pointer Cancellation (Level A 2.1 only)
+2.5.2 Pointer Cancellation (Level A 2.1 and 2.2)

 Supports